elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/GetActivities.rst

 Sample 2
 --------
-This sample request gets up to ten activities of types "comment" and "somethingunknown" and skipping the one returned in Sample 1 via the SkipToken.
+This sample request gets up to ten activities of types "comment" and "somethingunknown" and skipping the one returned in Sample 1 by sending Sample 1's SkipToken.
-It returns one activity;.
+It returns one activity.
 The server does not understand the "somethingunknown" type so it ignores it without error.
+The client did not ask for mention activities so they skipped.
+The server did not understand the "bogustype" activity sent in the AddActivities call so it was not saved.

 ..  literalinclude:: /_fragments/activities/GetActivitiesRequest2.json
     :language: JSON